 Researchers have identified age-related sarcopenia as the primary factor behind the frailty we associate with aging, such as an increased propensity to fall, compounded by a higher likelihood of suffering an injury such as a broken hip due to a fall and the decreased ability to heal in the aftermath of such an injury.

 The more frail you become, the greater the impact of each stressor.
 As the adverse effects of minor illnesses and injuries accumulate, individuals find it more and more challenging to live independently.
 Increased frailty also heightens the risk of early death.

 While that all sounds grim, you have the ability to preserve—and even increase—your muscle mass as you grow older.

-Physical activity such as resistance exercise inarguably plays a vital role in preserving muscle mass as you age; however, nutrition will have just as strong—if not an even stronger—influence on your ability to preserve and build muscle.
+Physical activity such as resistance exercise inarguably plays a vital role in preserving muscle mass as you age; however, nutrition has just as strong—if not an even stronger—influence on your ability to preserve and build muscle.

 Optimizing Your Nutrient Intake to Combat Muscle Loss

 As you may be aware, when it comes to providing your muscle fibers with the optimized nutrition they need to maintain themselves and grow, protein is the macronutrient to prioritize.
 If you don't provide your body with enough protein, your body will lose the ability to keep up muscle mass and bone density.